monarchwadia/ragged/documentation/docs/quickstart.md

 # Quickstart

-This comprehensive guide should help new developers get started quickly with `ragged`, leveraging its features for efficient LLM integrations.
+This Quickstart should help new developers get started quickly with `ragged`, leveraging its features for efficient LLM integrations.

 ## Installation